-- Listed land uses must be consistent with definitions in Article VIIIChapter 20.130 (DevelopmentCoastal Zoning Code Definitions). - Design review requirements are contained in Chapter 22.42 (Design Review) rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit Coastal Development Permit requirements.
-Within the mapped village commercial core area of the C-VCR zone, Commercial shall be the principal permitted use - (3) Within the mapped village commercial core area of the C-VCR zone, Commercial shall be the principal permitted use and Residential shall be a permitted use.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - Within the mapped village commercial core area of the C-VCR zone, Commercial shall be the principal permitted use and Residential shall be a permitted use.
 In this area Residential shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
 Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed provided that the development maintains and/or enhances the established character of village commercial core areas.
 The maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.